Keith-2307/Smart-Contracts-with-Solidity/README.md

 While developing and testing your contract, use the [Ganache](https://www.trufflesuite.com/ganache) development chain, and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.

 ### Level One: The `AssociateProfitSplitter` Contract

+* **Level One** is an `AssociateProfitSplitter` contract.
+This will accept ether into the contract, and divide it evenly among associate-level employees.
+This will allow the human resources department to pay employees quickly and efficiently.

 At the top of your contract, you will need to define the following `public` variables: